-- 10.1 As an academic community, Anglia Ruskin University recognises that the principles of truth, honesty and mutual respect are central to the pursuit of knowledge.
+- 10.1 As an academic community, Anglia Ruskin University recognises that the principles of integrity, honesty and mutual respect are central to the pursuit of knowledge.
 Behaviour that undermines these principles weakens the community, both individually and collectively, and diminishes Anglia Ruskin's values.
-Anglia Ruskin is committed to ensuring that every student and member of staff is made aware of the responsibilities s/he bears in maintaining the highest standards of academic integrity and how those standards are protected. - 10.2 This section of the Academic Regulations describes Anglia Ruskin University's policy for managing an alleged assessment offence by students registered for an undergraduate or postgraduate award conferred by Anglia Ruskin University, including all students registered at a UK or international Associate College, students registered on distance learning courses and students registered for Part 1 of a Professional Doctorate programme.
-All Associate Colleges are required to forward to the Academic Registrar any case of an alleged assessment offence for investigation by Anglia Ruskin University, as set out in these Regulations. - 10.3 The Senate has approved procedures for dealing with an alleged assessment offence and these are conducted under the auspices of the Academic Regulations Subcommittee which is formally responsible for the investigation of all such cases.
-Through its Chair (or nominee), the Subcommittee establishes a Panel to hear each case, where appropriate, chaired by a member of the Subcommittee. - 10.4 The consideration of an alleged assessment offence, determining whether such an offence has occurred and the determination of any penalty that is required if an allegation is upheld is not a matter for the Anglia Ruskin Awards Board.
-Once the process for an alleged assessment offence case has been concluded, the Awards Board merely implements the outcome of the process with regard to the student's academic profile. - 10.5 The Academic Registry maintains a record of all assessment offences and penalties and presents this information to the Academic Regulations Subcommittee on an annual basis. - 10.6 The principal method of communication with a student throughout the assessment offences process is the student's Anglia Ruskin e-mail account and eVision (the latter is used for the official publication of outcomes and results related to the assessment process).
+Anglia Ruskin is committed to ensuring that every student and member of staff is made aware of the responsibilities he/she bears in maintaining the highest standards of academic integrity and how those standards are protected. - 10.2 This section of the Academic Regulations describes Anglia Ruskin University's policy for managing alleged academic misconduct by students registered for an undergraduate or postgraduate award conferred by Anglia Ruskin University, including all students registered at a UK or international Associate College, students registered on distance learning courses and students registered for Part 1 of a Professional Doctorate programme.
+All Associate Colleges are required to forward to the Academic Registrar any case of alleged academic misconduct for investigation by Anglia Ruskin University, as set out in these Regulations. - 10.3 The Senate has approved procedures for dealing with alleged academic misconduct and these are conducted under the auspices of the Academic Regulations Subcommittee which is formally responsible for the investigation of all such cases.
+Responsibility for the process is exercised through the following staff: - As Chair of the Academic Regulations Subcommittee, the Academic Registrar is responsible to the Senate for the oversight and operation of the process at institutional level; - Each Faculty's Director of Studies is responsible to the Academic Regulations Subcommittee (through its Chair) for the oversight and operation of the process at Faculty level, including the leadership of the Faculty's team of Academic Integrity Leads; - Each Faculty appoints a number of Academic Integrity Leads each of whom conducts the investigation into each alleged instance of academic misconduct in accordance with the procedures detailed below.
+A Director of Studies may act in the capacity of an Academic Integrity Lead at any point in the academic misconduct process

+- 10.4 The consideration of alleged academic misconduct, determining whether such misconduct has occurred and the determination of any penalty that is required if an allegation is upheld is not a matter for the Anglia Ruskin Awards Board.
+Once the process for alleged academic misconduct case has been concluded, the Awards Board merely implements the outcome of the process with regard to the student's academic profile. - 10.5 The Academic Registry maintains a record of all academic misconduct and penalties and presents this information to the Academic Regulations Subcommittee on an annual basis. - 10.6 The principal method of communication with a student throughout the academic misconduct process is the student's Anglia Ruskin e-mail account and eVision (the latter is used for the official publication of outcomes and results related to the assessment process).
 Written letters are sent as e-mail attachments.
-Communication is not conducted via postal services expect for the issuing of Completion of Procedures Letters in accordance with procedures for the Office of the Independent Adjudicator (see Regulation 10.58 below). - 10.7 If the behaviour of a student becomes threatening or abusive during Stage 1 or Stage 2 of the process detailed below, then the Director of Studies or Panel Chair respectively is empowered to suspend the process and refer the matter to the Secretary & Clerk under the disciplinary procedures contained within the Rules, Regulations and Procedures for Students.
+Communication is not conducted via postal services expect for the issuing of Completion of Procedures Letters in accordance with procedures for the Office of the Independent Adjudicator (see Regulation 10.53 below). - 10.7 If the behaviour of a student becomes threatening or abusive during the process detailed below, then the Academic Registrar, Director of Studies (following referral from an Academic Integrity Lead) or Panel Chair is empowered to suspend the process and refer the matter to the Secretary & Clerk under the disciplinary procedures contained within the Rules, Regulations and Procedures for Students.
 The process may resume at a later date, pending the outcome of the disciplinary process.